jeka-dev/working-examples/README.md

 * [Java task based](./java-task-based) : A simple Java project with build class designed as a set of tasks (ala ANT).

+* [Java full conventional](./java-full-conventional) : Similar project as above but no build class is required as, here, the project respect fully conventions.

 * [Html5 multi-techno](./html5-multi-techno) : A multi-project containing Java jar projects, Java web project and an HTML5 project.